Bala608010/docsITSPE-/README.md

    - type : There are two modes of running the file.
      - online : We will be runing Dusrouter for the model
      - offline : We will be runing sumo for the model
+### Run the code
+We have to make the requried changes to in config.ini file.
+Then we have to simply run the PSO_code.py file. we will get the output in the output file directory.

+### process for optimizing
+- We get the od_matrix from the OD_matrix file given in config.ini.
+This is consider to be input particle to the code.
+- Based on the given percentage we will create those many particles close to the input particle and the remining particles ae choosen randomly.
+So these are the initial positions of the particles.
+- We have to choose the bounds. to make sure that particles won't excide a certain limit.
+- we genrate the object my_swarms object.
+- We have to design the function to be minimized.
+In this case we have to optimize difference between the real flow and the simulated flow.
+  - Take each particle from the my_swarms.position and make the od_matrix file.
+  - Run the we can run SUMO or Duarouter using the genrated trips file and other files mensioned in the config.ini.
+  - we get the simulaed flow from the e1_output file for sumo or routes file for duaroter.
+- The above three processes are parallalized for better speed.
+- The real flow and simulated flow will be given to objective function this function will give the cost.
+- Based on the cost we can calculate the p_best and G_best and update the position and velocity.
+- This will run for given number of iterations.
+- my_swarm.best_cost will give the best cost.
+- my_swarm.best_pos will give the best position.

 #### References